jonathanyeh0723/graphite-and-grafana/README.md

 Timers: Every time a timer metric is received it is considered a representation of how long a bucket took to complete.
 For instance, `email_sending.render.recommendations:560|ms`.

 Gauges: Gauges are arbitrary values to be recorded and unlike other metrics are not automatically reset or recalculated on a per-flush basis.
 If a gauge is not updated at the next flush, it will send the previous value.
 For example, `email_sending.render.num_recommendations:5|g`.
+It is also possible to add a sign to the gauhe value which will change the value rather than set it.
+Let's look an example, we can show that the number of recommendations has been changed and set to one recommendation via the expression `email_sending.render.num_recommendations:+1|g`.